 \subsection{Synchrotron Computed Tomography Data}

 Next we consider material data which was also used in \cite{Hertrich21,HNABBSS2020}.
 A series of multi-scale 3D images has been acquired by synchrotron micro-computed tomography at the SLS beamline TOMCAT.
-Samples of two materials were selected to provide 3D images having different levels of complexity, namely \begin{itemize} \item[-] "SiC Diamonds" obtained by microwave sintering of silicon and diamonds, see \cite{vaucher2007line}. \item[-] "FS" (Fontainebleau sandstone), a rather homogeneous natural rock that is commonly used in the oil industry for flow experiments. \end{itemize} In our experiments we consider a voxel spacing of $1.625$ {\textmu}m.
-From this 3D image we extract 2D slices of size $600\times 600$ and use them as ground truth and reference images for our experiments.
-Some examples are given in Figure~\ref{fig_ground_truth}.
-Since we require that the forward operator $f$ is known (same $f$ as in Section~\ref{sec_textures}), we generate the low resolution images artificially by extracting 2D slices from our 3D image and downsample it using the known predefined forward operator $f$.
+Samples of two materials were selected to provide 3D images having different levels of complexity, namely \begin{itemize} \item[-] ``SiC Diamonds'' obtained by microwave sintering of silicon and diamonds, see \cite{vaucher2007line}. \item[-] ``FS'' (Fontainebleau sandstone), a rather homogeneous natural rock that is commonly used in the oil industry for flow experiments. \end{itemize} In our experiments we consider a voxel spacing of $1.625$ {\textmu}m.
+From this 3D image we extract 2D slices of size $600\times 600$ and use them as ground truth and reference images for our experiments, see Figures~\ref{fig_ref_SiC} and \ref{fig_ref_FS}.
+Since we require that the forward operator $f$ is known (same $f$ as in Section~\ref{sec_textures}), we generate the low-resolution images artificially by extracting 2D slices from our 3D image and downsample it using the known predefined forward operator $f$.
 In this way, we generate a set of $1000$ low-resolution images of size $25 \times 25$ for training the WPPNet.